defensadev/simple-development-server/readme.md

 ## start

-in start mode, you'll get auto page refreshes when the src or public directory change.
+in start mode, you'll get auto page refreshes when files in the /src or /public directory change.

 - using yarn